 This candy corn hat is made to fit a new born and up to a year old child.
-The chunky yarn I used in this picture is called "Soft Chunky" by Bernat.
+The chunky yarn I used in this picture is called "Softee Chunky" by Bernat.
 But you can use any chunky yarn you have in yellow, orange and white.
 It's knitted in rounds.
 I've tried magic loop at first but it got harder as it got narrower, so I changed to double pointed needles instead.

 Candy Corn Baby Hat For a Newborn to a year old Child

 Then I thought why don't I make another Halloween or Fall related hat again.
 I went though my stash and found just what I wanted -- chunky yarn in orange, yellow, and white.
 Lucky day, I thought.
 I sketched out a pattern and started working on the candy corn hat this morning while watching Transplant ( a new medical drama show).
 Then the kids came running down from upstair.
 They're taking ten minutes break from distance learning and asking me to get them pizza for a treat.
 Anyway, that's how mom's life goes.
 I hope you give it a try with this quick and easy project.

 This hat weighs 53 g.
 So, I would say 20 g of each yarn in yellow, orange and white will do the job.

-Gauge: 3sts/inch on 6.5 mm needle over st stitch.
+Gauge: 3 sts/inch on 6.5 mm needle over st stitch.

 1. Chunky yarn in yellow color.

-2. Chunky yarn in orage color.
+2. Chunky yarn in orange color.

 3. Chunky yarn in white color.